-The Company measures the loss allowance of its trade receivables (including note receivables and trade receivables) at an amount equal to lifetime expected credit loss.
-The assessment of the Company's loss allowance as at 31 December 2021 and 2020 are as follows:
+The Company measures the loss allowance of its trade receivables (includes Note receivables.
+Trade receivables and Non-accrual loans) at an amount equal to lifetime expected credit loss.
+The assessment of the Company's loss allowance as of 31 December 2022 and 2021 are as follows: